ashley-m/DS5100-finalproject-asm2fe/README.md

 `get_state(self)`
 - Returns a pandas `DataFrame` containing the column of weights assigned to the corresponding faces, which comprise the indices.
-Takes no arguments
+Takes no arguments.

 ## `Game`
 `__init__(self, dice_list)`
 - `Game` takes a `list` of similar dice - they should all have the same faces, though the weight biases may be different.
-- This returns a `Game` object
+- This returns a `Game` object.

 `play(self, i=1)`
 - Takes an integer and instructs the `Game` object to generate results